yohanesgultom/wapi/README.md

 1. **POST** `/send`

-    Send a message to an individual or group chat (`number` can contain phone number with country code or a group id)
+    Send a message to an individual or group chat (`number` can contain phone number with country code or a group id). `attachments` is optional.
+But when provided, the `content` must be base64-encoded.
     Example:

         {